Orthogonal Fold & Cut: 1D Fold Cut Problems

 \subsection{Signed 1D Fold \& Cut}

-In \defn{signed 1D fold \& cut}, the cut points are given a sign, either positive or negative.
-We require a solution to have the paper oriented in the direction according to the sign at each cut point.
-One can imagine the cut points are each marked on only one side of the paper, and we want the marks to all be face up when we cut.
-Again we do not allow creases at cut points (the orientation of the paper is not even well-defined at a crease).
+\defn{Signed 1D fold \& cut} is an extension of 1D fold \& cut where each cut point is given a \defn{sign}, either positive or negative.
+We require any solution to have the additional property that the folded paper is oriented in the direction according to the sign at each cut point.
+One can imagine that each cut point is marked on only one side of the paper, and we want the marks to all be face up when we cut.
+This problem is a good model for orthogonal fold \& cut on a narrow strip, where the sign of a cut point is the same as the sign of the slope of a cut segment crossing the strip.
+In this problem, we must explicitly forbid creases at cut points, because the orientation of the paper is not well-defined at a crease.
+Because the paper orientation changes at crease points, independent of whether they are mountain or valley, it again suffices to specify the locations of creases for this problem.